The 2016-17 season marks Tyler Fenwick's fifth year as associate coach for the Tennessee men's and women's swimming and diving programs.

-Fenwick is one of the most recognizable distance coaches in the country, having spent the last three years as the Head Men's National Team Coach for the Mission Viejo Nadadores, a premier Gold Medal club team in California.
+Prior to arriving in Knoxville, Fenwick served as the Head Men's National Team Coach for the Mission Viejo Nadadores, a premier gold medal club team in California.

 "He has demonstrated a powerful understanding of how to develop swimmers and how to prepare them for international competition, so he's clearly shown his expertise, particularly when it comes to distance swimming."

 During his first four years at Tennessee, the Vols have dominated the US distance swimming scene.
 Tennessee has had multiple national finalists, national team members, All-Americans, international medalists, while taken down almost every Tennessee distance record in the books.

 - 2015 US World University Games Head Coach

 - 2015 World Championships Silver Medalist (Men's 10k)